Gesetzgebung, Regulierung und Faktormärkte

 Traditionell wird die Regulierung von Finanz- und Arbeitsmärkten isoliert analysiert.
 Die neue Abteilung „Gesetzgebung, Regulierung und Faktormärkte“ erforscht systematisch die Interaktion von Regulierungen der Finanz- und Arbeitsmärkte und deren Auswirkungen auf die langfristige realwirtschaftliche Entwicklung.
 Dies wird erreicht, indem wachstums- und strukturrelevante Aspekte der Rahmenbedingungen an Finanz- und Arbeitsmärkten gemeinsam erforscht werden.
 Das Alleinstellungsmerkmal der neuen Abteilung ist die Untersuchung der Interdependenz von staatlicher Regulierung im Bereich der Finanz- und Arbeitsmärkte und der realwirtschaftlichen Entwicklung.

-in: Review of Financial Studies, im Erscheinen
+in: Review of Economics and Statistics, im Erscheinen

 Supranational Rules, National Discretion: Increasing versus Inflating Regulatory Bank Capital?